Onion, Newburg (Organic)

-Newburg Onion is simply the best open pollinated yellow storage onion.
+Simply the best open pollinated yellow storage onion.
 Originally selected from a European commercial hybrid storage onion, it was reselected under and for organic production.
 The tightly wrapped, copper-skinned, spherical bulbs are known for their excellent storage life, crisp texture, and medium hot rich flavor.
 Newburg has out yielded hybrids when trialed under organic conditions, therefore it is a great replacement for the classic hybrid, Copra.
 Despite the similar name, it is not named after the town of Newberg, Oregon.
 A dehybridized gem brought to us by Dr. Alan Kapuler in Corvallis, Oregon.

 To save seed, replant at least 20 onions in the second spring.
 Large, beautiful globe shaped flowers attract pollinators.
 Cut whole seed heads when they open and show the black seeds.
 Thresh gently and winnow to remove debris and hollow seeds.
 Isolate from other onions by at least ½ mile.